Is walking after spinal cord injury possible? What are the best treatments to walk again after spinal cord injury?

 How the Level and Severity of Your Spinal Cord Injury Predict Chances of Walking Again

-Because higher levels of injury are associated with more widespread paralysis, learning to walk again will take longer.
+Because higher levels of injury are associated with more widespread paralysis, learning to walk again may take longer for some patients.

-For example, a spinal cord injury around your neck may leave you paralyzed from the neck down.
-Rather than recovering walking, individuals with this type of spinal cord injury will want to focus on recovering arm functions first.
+For example, a spinal cord injury near your neck may leave you paralyzed from the neck down.
+Rather than recovering walking, individuals with this type of spinal cord injury focus on recovering potential arm functions.

 Incomplete spinal cord lesions indicate that some connections between the brain and body below the level of injury have been spared.

-Through this, neuroplasticity can be utilized to rewire the neural circuitry of the spinal cord and recover walking.
+Through this, neuroplasticity can be utilized to rewire the neural circuitry of the spinal cord.

 Treatments to Walk Again After a Spinal Cord Injury